klauseduard/under-over-models/chapters/03-organizational-models.md

   - [3.2.2 More Complex Structures (e.g., Mechanistic, Hierarchical,
     Matrix)](#322-more-complex-structures-eg-mechanistic-hierarchical-matrix)
   - [3.2.3 The Spectrum of Choice: Navigating Organizational Complexity](#323-the-spectrum-of-choice-navigating-organizational-complexity)
-- [3.3 Evidence for Underfitting and Overfitting in Organizational Models](#33-evidence-for-underfitting-and-overfitting-in-organizational-models)
+- [3.3 Understanding and Addressing Underfitting and Overfitting in Organizational Models](#33-understanding-and-addressing-underfitting-and-overfitting-in-organizational-models)
   - [3.3.1 Underfitting in Organizational Models](#331-underfitting-in-organizational-models)
   - [3.3.2 Overfitting in Organizational Models](#332-overfitting-in-organizational-models)
   - [3.3.3 Seeking Balance](#333-seeking-balance)